particle-iot/docs/src/content/guide/getting-started/modes.md

 3. Wait for the LED to start flashing magenta
 6. Release the SETUP button

+The device will itself automatically enter safe mode if there is no application code flashed to the device or when the application is not valid.

 ### DFU Mode (Device Firmware Upgrade)